 - Yoga Pants

 - Mascara from Lavera.
-See post on Ethical Zero Waste Make Up
+See article on Ethical Zero Waste Make Up

 - Foundation – Christian Dior.
 I know, I know!
 I just ran out of time researching a more sustainable alternative and I needed it for an event.